• Skip to main content

 Make sure and wear a hat and good hiking shoes, and use sunscreen.
 The trails can be exposed to the sun as they go uphill.

 The temperature can change as you move around the grove.
-Dressing in layers is a great way to handle the temperature changes.
+Dressing in layers is a great way to handle temperature changes.

 How to get to Mariposa Grove of Giant Sequoias: